-The objective of this internal research was to evaluate and gain experience with the application of two methods used for pricing and sensitivity analysis of exotic financial derivative instruments, namely, adjoint pathwise Monte Carlo and deep learning.
+The objective of this internal research was to evaluate and gain experience with application of two methods used for pricing and sensitivity analysis of exotic financial derivative instruments, namely, automatic adjoint differentiation (AAD) and deep learning.

 Differential ML is a kind of supervised learning, where the models are trained on datasets (inputs & labels) augmented with differentials of labels wrt inputs.
 In the context of financial Derivatives and risk management, pathwise differentials are efficiently computed with automatic adjoint differentiation (AAD).
-The pathwise estimator is calculated by interchanging the order of differentiation and integration.
+The pathwise estimator is calculated by interchanging, if it is possible, the order of differentiation and integration.

 For example, in the simplest situation in the Black-Scholes framework.
 While an explicit expression for the option delta is available, we can also estimate it via the pathwise method as follows.
 We first write the option payoff as

 The estimator (4) is easily calculated via a Monte-Carlo simulation.

 Cases selected to evaluate the approach of differential neural networks and estimate performance of pure AAD

 - Valuation of Asian options with arithmetic averaging and their greeks (delta and vega) for the model with constant volatility.

 - Valuation of Asian options with arithmetic averaging and their greeks (delta and vega) with arbitrary volatility curve.

 - Valuation of option written on the basket of correlated stocks.
 We also estimated gamma, option 2nd derivative.

 - Estimation of callable bond and its duration.